University of Faisalabad: History of TUF

-On March 17, 2002, Madinah Foundation launched a mega project to overcome a deficit of quality education in the district of Faisalabad.
-The University was an initiative to cater to the educational and technological necessity emerging in the country's industrial hub with a progressive and missionary commitment to high quality of education.
+On March 17, 2002, Madinah Foundation launched a project to overcome a deficit of education in Faisalabad district.

-The University of Faisalabad is W-4 category University because it has the renowned faculty programs, infrastructure, resources, laboratories, training facilities and endowment funds.

 Campuses

-Health Sciences Wing
+Health Sciences Wing (Only for girls)

-Health Sciences (females only) wing is located on Sargodha Road, Faisalabad, near the motorway exit toll plaza.
+Health Sciences (females only) wing is located on Sargodha Road, Faisalabad.
 This wing houses MBBS, BDS, Pharm D, Rehabilitation Sciences, Optometry, Nutritional Sciences, Imaging Sciences, Medical Laboratory Sciences, Dermatological Sciences and Nursing.

-Engineering Wing
+Engineering Wing (Co-education)

-Engineering wing (co-education) is located on the west canal road in the vicinity of the Faisalabad Chamber of Commerce & Industry and National Textile University.
-It has lush green surroundings and is easily accessible from all sides of the city.
+Engineering wing is located on the west canal road in the vicinity of the Faisalabad Chamber of Commerce & Industry and National Textile University.
 This wing houses the Departments of Electrical, Chemical and Civil Engineering, Management Studies and Computational Sciences.

+Jinnah Campus (Co-education)

+The university started its third campus, located in Jinnah Colony, Faisalabad.
+This wing includes the Computer Science and Business Departments.